Victoria12May/DSA/README.md

 ### Date Literacy

 - Data Generation

+ Data generation is simplical the ways in business get to put together before Analysis.
 - Data structure

+  Structure that is ready to be Analysis
 - Data storage

+  This is ways where Data is been store eg
+  - On Premises
+  - Cloud.
 - Data Analysis
 - Statistics
 -  Data driven decision making